 The sales team understandably is looking for ways to close the deal.
 That’s how they’re compensated, and I think it’s important for product managers to recognize that.

 You can set expectations with the sales department that plans will change and you can talk all you want about being agile.
 You can tell them that you’re not sure when the exact delivery dates for certain features will be.
-But the the reality is that when you send the sales team a roadmap, many will consider it to be a commitment.
+But the reality is that when you send the sales team a roadmap, many will consider it to be a commitment.

 The last thing you want is for sales to be attaching a copy of that roadmap to a customer contract.
 One option to consider: creating a separate sales-oriented roadmap — one that doesn’t have dates and that is less granular.
 A sales-oriented roadmap could also limit the timeframe, showing just what you’ll be delivering in the short term — maybe three months out.

-It’s important to involve sales leadership with the roadmap planning process.
+It’s important to involve sales leadership in the roadmap planning process.
 Not only does it get their important input, but it helps establish buy-in.
 You also have the opportunity to guide them on why certain features are important from a strategic perspective.

 How do you keep sales and product teams on the same page?